 As the District has not had CAASPP data for comparison since the Spring of 2019, we reflect on the most current data from 2022.
 2022 data reveals some success in ELA with 4/6 grade levels achieving higher than 50% meeting/exceeding standards.
-Although this is higher than the state percentages, Fruitvale still strives for more students meeting or exceeding grade level standards.
-Our Walk-to-learn system and goal that 95% of students in Fruitvale read at grade level every year will impact future CAASPP scores.
+Although this is higher than the state percentages, Fruitvale still strives for more students to meet or exceed grade-level standards.
+Our Tier 1 Walk-to-learn system, Tier 2 & 3 interventions, and District Goal that 95% of students in Fruitvale read at grade level every year will impact future CAASPP scores.